The Book of Taliesyn: Composition and recording

 Deep Purple recorded "Shield" and "Anthem" on the first day.
 On the first song Ian Paice plays a complex drum pattern which sounds like a repeated clash of glass objects, while the second one required a string quartet for the baroque style interlude in the middle.
-The following days they proceeded with the composition and recording of "Exposition/We Can Work It Out" and of the original track "Listen, Learn, Read On".
+The following days they proceeded with the composition and recording of "Exposition/We Can Work It Out" and of the original track "Listen, Learn, Read On" (a song that mentions the album title "The Book of Taliesyn" in the lyrics).
 On 19 August, they concluded these sessions with the recording of "Kentucky Woman" and of the heavy and up-tempo instrumental "Wring That Neck", which came out from a tight collaboration between Blackmore and bass player Nick Simper.
 The name "Wring That Neck" comes from a phrase the band used when they were playing live, describing the bassist or guitarist really bursting at their instruments to create a hard noise (i.e., squeezing, or "wringing", the neck of the guitar).
 Another instrumental called "Playground" was written and recorded on 18 August, but the lyrics were never completed and it was eventually discarded.
 "River Deep - Mountain High" was always intended as the final track, so its recording was postponed until the other tracks were finished.
 The musicians’ perfectionism required extra time to complete the track and it was taped only on 10 October, a long time after the planned deadline for studio recording.